When Emergency Strikes, EMTs Respond

 The Unitek 14-Day EMT Boot Camp is an intense and robust two-week program that includes hands-on exercises, active learning, and clinical simulations.
 Taught by seasoned EMS professionals, the EMT program includes approximately 10 hours of EMS instruction per day for 14 consecutive days.
 During the program, students participate in realistic emergency simulations to prepare them for success in the field.
 If you’ve already earned your EMT license and need to recertify, click here to learn more about the Unitek EMT Refresher Course.

-The knowledge and skills explored on each of the 14 days are highlighted below:
+The knowledge and skills training for each of the 14 days are highlighted below:

 EMT Class Schedule: Day 1